Sarwo Edhie Wibowo: Transition from Old Order to New Order

 By the beginning of 1966, anti-Communist sentiments combined with the high rate of inflation caused Sukarno to begin losing his popularity in the eyes of the Indonesian people.
 There were now anti-Sukarno protests, led by youth movements such as the Indonesian Student Action Front (KAMI).
 In a Bandung rally held on 10 January 1966, KAMI issued to Sukarno and the PPCA its Three Demands of the People.
 They wanted the PKI to be banned, for PKI sympathizers within the Cabinet to be arrested, and for the prices to be lowered.

-Suharto realized the importance in aligning the Army with the protesters.
-During the first months of 1966, Sarwo Edhie together with Kostrad Chief of Staff, Kemal Idris actively organized and supported the protests whilst making a name for themselves among the KAMI protesters in the process.
-On 26 February 1966, KAMI was officially banned by Sukarno but with the encouragement of Sarwo Edhie and Kemal continued to protest.
+Suharto realized the importance of aligning the Army with the protesters.
+During the first months of 1966, he together with Kostrad Chief of Staff, Kemal Idris actively organized and supported the protests whilst making a name for themselves among the KAMI protesters in the process.
+On 26 February 1966, KAMI was officially banned by Sukarno but with the encouragement of Hi, and Kemal continued to protest.
 In a show of solidarity with the students, Sarwo Edhie enlisted at the University of Indonesia.

 Although he was growing to be Sukarno's biggest political opponent, Suharto, a strong Javanese traditionalist, was always careful to avoid challenging Sukarno directly.
 By March 1966 however, he was ready to force Sukarno's hand.
 At the beginning of the month, he ordered the RPKAD to arrest PKI sympathizers within Sukarno's Revised Dwikora Cabinet.
 Suharto changed his mind at the very last minute, thinking that Sukarno's security might be compromised.
 However, it was too late to withdraw the orders.

-On the morning of 11 March 1966, during a Cabinet meeting in which Suharto was absent, Sarwo Edhie and his troops surrounded the Presidential Palace without any identification.
+On the morning of 11 March 1966, during a Cabinet meeting in which Suharto was absent, he and his troops surrounded the Presidential Palace without any identification.
 Sukarno, fearing for his life evacuated to Bogor.
-Later in the day he would transfer executive powers to Suharto through a letter called Supersemar.
+Later in the day, he would transfer executive powers to Suharto through a letter called Supersemar.